PauliusMacernis/KnowledgeBase/Python.md

 Pip can install both Python and non-Python packages.
 Pip can install any package listed on the Python Package Index (PyPI).
 See https://pypi.org/

 Pip has similar functionality with `pip freeze > requirements.txt` - export the list of packages in an environment to a file, to include that file with your code.
 This way it's possible to easily load all the dependencies for the code.
+You may then install it back with `python -m pip install -r requirements.txt`, see https://docs.python.org/3/tutorial/venv.html

 `pip --version` - check which pip version is installed.